 - Completing small writing assignments

 Other tasks are available, too.
 Each task pays just a few cents, so it’s not a great way to make money.
-You might consider doing it as a way to help advance technology if that interests you.
+You might consider doing it to help advance technology if that interests you.

 You’ll get paid via PayPal, and you can also ask Spare5 to donate your earnings to charity.